syncfusion-content/maui-docs/MAUI/Range-Selector/events-and-commands.md

 ![RangeSelector custom tooltip](images/tooltip/custom-tooltip.png)

-## Commands and its parameter
+## Commands and their parameter

 ### Drag started command

-The `DragStartedCommand` will be executed when the user started moving the thumb.
+The `DragStartedCommand` will be executed when the user starts moving the thumb.

 {% tabs %}